 The Early Career Leadership Institute is a year-long, three-part institute for grade K-12 and college teachers in the first five years of their careers.
 Participants develop new teaching and leadership skills as they learn powerful literacy strategies that allow them to put writing, deep reading, and critical thinking at the center of their practice.

 ENTERING COMMUNITIES: ECLI I

-Join a community of practice in which you refine your vision for teaching, build your pedagogical content knowledge, and learn about the communities in which you work.
-Each day includes time to work closely with accomplished HVWP teacher-leaders and try and critically reflect on strategies that help students become engaged thinkers, learners, and writers.
-Through writing and rich conversation, you will develop as a writer, gaining skills and confidence to create sturdy routines for incorporating more writing into your teaching.
+Join a community of practice in which you refine your vision for teaching and learn about the communities where you teach.
+Through writing and rich discussion, you will develop as a writer, gaining skills and the confidence to incorporate more writing into your teaching.

 ENGAGING IN REFLECTIVE PRACTICE: ECLI II

 FALL 2019: Sept.
 14 & 21, Oct.
 19, Nov.
 2, Dec.
 7 | 8:30 a.m. - 3:00 p.m. | 30 inservice hours

 Working alongside colleagues, you will document and study your students’ learning in order to build a reflective practice to inform your teaching.
 As you expand your professional network, you will also identify resources relevant to your students, classroom, and school community.